in2workspace/in2-guides/desmos-tech-doc/desmos-technical-document.md

 > the node, etc.)

 ##### 2.2.3.
 Data Negotiation
+The goal of the Data Negotiation process is to make our local entities known to the external access nodes and obtain a list of data of the entities of each external access node.
 ###### 2.2.3.1 Local access node
 ![Data Synchronization 2](images/use-case-data-synchronization-3-negotiation.png)

-The goal of the Data Negotiation process is to make our entities known to the external access nodes and obtain a list of data of the entities of each external access node.

 The process begins with a discovery step where it sends a GET request to /ngsi-ld/v1/entities/ with a query parameter.